functionland/docs/docs/getting-started/using-samples.md

 ---
-title: Using FULA Samples
+title: Using Fula Samples
 id: using-samples
 ---

-# Using the FULA Samples
+# Using the Fula Samples

-All of the FULA samples can be found in the FULA GitHub repo under [examples](https://github.com/functionland/fula/tree/main/examples).
+All of the Fula samples can be found in the Fula GitHub repo under [examples](https://github.com/functionland/fula/tree/main/examples).

 To get things started and give you an idea of how to work with the [Graph API](/api/graph-api) we will set up the [TODO Sample App](https://github.com/functionland/fula/tree/main/examples/react-todo-app)